The Richmond Promise Scholarship

 8. Is the Richmond Promise Scholarship just for one year?

 No!
 The Richmond Promise Scholarship is renewable for up to a total of four years for all students.
-If needed, students also have the opportunity to petition for up to 2 more years of funding to complete their educational goal.
+If needed, students also have the opportunity to petition for up to two more years of funding to complete their educational goal.
+Remember though that to receive funds, a student must renew the scholarship each summer.
+This includes providing RP with updated FAFSA information, transcripts and class schedules.

 9. How long do I have to use my Richmond Promise Scholarship?

-Students have up to 6 years to use 4 years’ worth of scholarship funds (8 semesters or 12 quarters).
+Students have up to six years to use four years’ worth of scholarship funds (eight semesters or 12 quarters).

 10. What if I take a break from school after high school/GED completion?

 We understand the variability of life circumstances that may cause a student to have to take a term or year off from school.
 Richmond Promise Scholarship recipients may take up to two academic years (or four semesters/six quarters consecutively) off from school and continue to receive their scholarship when they return.
-Please be in touch with us at scholarships@richmondpromise.org if you believe you will need to take time off.
+Please contact us at scholarships@richmondpromise.org if you believe you will need to take time off.

-Additionally, students who did not apply for the Richmond Promise Scholarship the year they graduated from high school or completed their GED/high school equivalency, may apply for the scholarship up to two years after completion of either.
-New scholarship applicants must be under the age of 24 when they apply (unless they are/were in the military).
+Additionally, students who did not apply for the Richmond Promise Scholarship the year they graduated from high school or completed their GED/high school equivalency may apply for the scholarship up to two years after completion of either.
+New scholarship applicants must be under the age of 24 when they apply.
+To qualify for the military service deferment (up to eight years), you must apply within the two-year timeframe and meet all other requirements.

 11. Can the scholarship be transferred from a two-year college to a four-year college or university?